PoisotLab/ms_straight_lines/manuscript.md

 Note that the expression of connectance is no longer a polynomial; at large values of $S$, the terms in $S^{-1}$ and $S^{-2}$ will tend towards 0, and so the connectance will converge towards $p$.
-Therefore, for large enough ecological networks, we should expect to observe a connectance that belongs more or less in a constant way.
-This result provides an interesting ecological interpretation of $p$, namely that it represents the connectance which we expect a network large enough for the effect of $(S-1)$ minimum links to be negligible to have.
+Therefore, for large enough ecological networks, we should expect to observe a connectance that behaves more or less in a constant way.
+This result provides an interesting ecological interpretation of $p$, namely that it represents the connectance which we expect a network large enough for the effect of $(S-1)$ minimum links to be negligible.

 Interestingly, this model still results in an expected average degree ($\hat L/S$, the *linkage density*) for a large number of species that scales with $S$: